hvianna/audioMotion-analyzer/demo/README.md

 }
 ```

-If you don't do this, the canvas will shrink and grow when changing the resolution mode.
+Otherwise the canvas will shrink and grow when changing the resolution mode.